Text consolidated by Valsts valodas centrs (State

 loan with preferential conditions has not been received.

-14. Certification of a zone capital company that works on the
+14. Certification of a zone capital company that work on the

-into effect of the contract for the settlement of estimated wage
+the contract for the settlement of the estimated wage costs.

-15. Taking into account the restrictions on the types of
+15. Taking into account the restrictions on the type of

-economic activity laid down for zone capital companies in Section
+economic activity for zone capital companies set out in Section

-Law, estimated wage costs within the scope of an investment
+Law, the estimated wage costs within the investment project shall

-project shall be determined for zone capital companies with the
+be determined for zone capital companies with the type of

-classification of economic activities.
-A zone capital company
+of Economic Activities.
+A zone capital company shall specify the

 16. Certification of a zone capital company that an order on